biocompute-objects/BCO_Documentation/README.md

 This repository contains the document that make up the release of the BCO specification.

-Note that unless you are viewing a [release](https://github.com/biocompute-objects/BCO_Specification/releases) this is a draft is subject to change.
+Note that unless you are viewing a [release](https://github.com/biocompute-objects/BCO_Specification/releases) this is a draft subject to change.

 Table of content: